-8.2 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
+- 8.2 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
 Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee.
+"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process. - 8.3 The overall Annual Internal Audit Opinion for 2021-22 from the Chief Internal Auditor of SIAP was "limited".